cmashamolcm/learn_react/react-basics/react_ctnd.md

          * In class class components, Till wrapping with of provider, its the same.
          * But after that, in subscriber component, wrap that with response from connect() function from `react-redux`. connect(propsFromState, propsFromDispatch)(our component);
          * In dispatcher, we can send action type and any payload data as well.

+  - *Better way to integrate Redux in React*
+      - Why need a better way?
+         * We have to add many conditions in reducer to accomodate different data in store
+         * Based on different scenarios, we have to manage many action type also.
+In a team environment, if so many action types comes, it can be duplicates, confusions etc. To an extend, with constants/ enum as action type, we can manage.
+But its not a good solution.
+(Something with ctrl+space makes our life easier and less to keep reminded.)
+      - The solution is, a library called **@reduxjs/toolkit**
+      - This contains 'redux' as dependency in it.
+We don't have to explictly install 'redux(v4.x)'.
+But **Don't forget to add 'react-redux(v8.x)'**
+      - `@reduxjs/toolkit is using a librray called "immer" that can mutate state safely even if we do state.counter++ instead of setState(prevState.counter+1)`
+      - How to use it?
+         * Create reducer slice:
+            Instead of single reducer for store, we will be make a slice of reducer.
+           `const slice1 = createSlice({
+            name: 'reducer name',
+            initialState: {state values as json},
+            reducers: {action1: (state)=>{state mutation}, action2: (state)=>{state mutation}}// map that is equivalent to each if else if in old reducer. (action type based).
+Here, state mutation is handled well by immer.
+So, direct update on state object is ok.
+           })`
+         * Now,
+           Create store using these slices
+           `const store = configureStore({reducer: slice1.reducer})` if we have only one reducer.
+What if we have multiple such slices
+           `const store = configureStore({
+                           reducer:{
+                              key1: slice1.reducer,
+                              key2: slice2.reducer,//...and so on
+                           }})`
+         * Now, we need to gets the actions so that components can submit data to store.
+           `export const actionsOfSlice1 = slice1.actions;`
+           Now this actions can be imported to any component and we will be asble to use it just by .ctr+ space.
+           The names of actions will be same as the names we gave as keys in reducers map inside slice.
+           These are not actually direcly the function we gave as reducer.
+But its another function which will call our reducers we specified in slice with type = 'name of slice/key of reducer'.
+           Eg: `actionsOfSlice1.action1() will invoke the real reducer with payload we give and type=slice1/action1`
+         * In consumer side, `const dispatch = useDispatch()` and `const storeData = useSelector((state)=>return {values from state})` will be the same.
+         * Only difference is, if we have multiple reducer slices, `to get state data of one slice, we have to call state.reducerKey.var`. reducerKey here is the key in map of reducer in configureStore.
+Ie; something like `state.key1.variable`